T-mclennan/Chess-960/README.md

     Backend:
     - Node.js and express are used for server logic and route handling
-    - Mongoose and MongoDB for storage (atlas)
+    - MongoDB atlas used with Mongoose for storage

     Frontend:
     - Components are created with React, Reactstrap and CSS